neonkore/Nunicode/README.md

 ## SQLITE3 EXTENSION

+Provides functions for following SQL statements:

+* upper(X)
+* lower(X)
+* X LIKE Y ESCAPE Z
+* COLLATE NU700 - case-sensitive Unicode collation
+* COLLATE NU700\_NOCASE - case-insensitive Unicode collation

+Supported encodings: UTF-8, UTF-16, UTF-16LE, UTF-16BE (i.e. all encodings
+supported by SQLite).

+It gives you ability to uppercase/lowercase strings in SQLite3, case-insensitive Unicode-aware LIKE operator and DUCET ordering with ORDER BY ...
+COLLATE NU700.

+Extension is only 250Kb in size approximately.

-It can be compiled into shared library and loaded with ``sqlite3_load_extension()`` ([doc][]) (see *sqlite3/samples/loadextension.c*) or it can be linked statically into your application or library and enabled for every new sqlite3 connection.
+It can be compiled into shared library and loaded with ``sqlite3_load_extension()`` ([doc][]) (see *sqlite3/samples/loadextension.c*) or it can be linked statically into your application or library and enabled for every new SQLite3 connection.

 Latter is recommended way of using it, all you need to enable this extension is the following call: